mekomsolutions/openmrs-module-initializer/readme/appointmentsspecialities.md

 ## Domain 'specialities'

-The **specialities** subfolder contains CSV configuration files that help modify and create appointments specialities.
+The **specialities** subfolder contains CSV configuration files that help modify and create Bahmni appointments specialities.
 It should be possible in most cases to configure them via a single CSV configuration file, however there can be as many CSV files as desired.
 This is a possible example of how the configuration subfolder may look like:
 ```bash
 specialities/